-This page covers some barebones basics on why you may or may not trade Monero, along with a list of regulated brokers that offer Monero derivatives products.
+This page covers the basics on why you may or may not trade Monero, along with a list of regulated brokers that offer Monero derivative products.

 We also included a short guide on how to buy and exchange Monero, should you decide to own and manage it instead.

 If you want to get started trading Monero, here are regulated brokers available in that offer Monero-based CFDs, forex, and other speculative products:

 Between 53.00%-89.00% of retail investor accounts lose money when trading CFDs.

 The following reasons may determine whether traders opt for a long or short position with Monero.

 Important: This is not investment advice.
 We present a number of common arguments for and against investing in this commodity.
 Please seek professional advice before making investment decisions.

 One Of The Most Popular Privacy Coin